Nest cam, nest protect and nest thermostat review - 1 year in

 Nest thermostat in action - day to day usage

 A dream really.
-I was skeptical in the first few days when it's in 'learning' mode as I was worried I'd be without heating as I had to manually go to the thermostat and turn it on here and there.
+I was sceptical in the first few days when it's in 'learning' mode as I was worried I'd be without heating as I had to manually go to the thermostat and turn it on here and there.
 However, it comes loaded with a basic schedule and then learns as you tweak it, turning on and off as you wish.

 After a week, we had a pretty good schedule going that warmed up the house for when we wanted it to be warm, not just turning the heating on at the time.
 You're encouraged to save energy via the green leaf system whereby you're rewarded with a little leaf icon whenever you set your thermostat to an energy-efficient setting - which is a nice touch and genuinely helpful.